Westie22/highland-hiking/README.md

 Welcome to the [HIGHLAND HIKING](https://westie22.github.io/highland-hiking/) website!
 This is a website of join/book tracking or hiking in Highland, Scotland for seasonal only.
 Highland has one of the most spectacle sceneries in the world!
-The summer special event in the Isle of Skye Hiking is coming for this summer, so don't miss it!
+The summer special event in the Isle of Skye Hiking is coming for this summer.
+Don't miss it!
 Let your breath be taken away!

 ![alt text](assets/images/responsive_device.png)